-The Hopmans 2015 Agreement (i) will terminate upon Mr. Hopmans' death, (ii) may be terminated by us upon Mr. Hopmans' disability, (iii) may be terminated by us at any time without "cause" (as defined below) or for "cause," subject to Mr. Hopmans' general right to cure, or (iv) may be terminated by Mr. Hopmans (a) at any time by providing 30 days' prior written notice or (b) for "good reason" (as defined below), subject in some cases to our right to cure.
+The Hopmans 2024 Agreement (i) will terminate upon Mr. Hopmans' death. (ii) may be terminated by us upon Mr. Hopmans' disability. (iii) may be terminated by us at any time without "cause" (as defined below) or for "cause,"

+subject to Mr. Hopmans' general right to cure, or (iv) may be terminated by Mr. Hopmans (a) at any time by providing 30 days' prior written notice or (b) for "good reason" (as defined below), subject in some cases to our right to cure.

-If Mr. Hopmans' employment is terminated by reason of death or disability or by us for "cause," under the Hopmans 2015 Agreement he is entitled to receive:
+If Mr. Hopmans' employment is terminated by reason of death or disability or by us for "cause," under the Hopmans 2024 Agreement he is entitled to receive:

-- · accrued and unpaid base salary; - · accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - immediate acceleration of the vesting of all unvested equity awards then held by Mr. Hopmans (in cases of death or disability only); and - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid.
+- accrued and unpaid base salary: - accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - immediate acceleration of the vesting of all unvested equity awards then held by Mr. Hopmans (in cases of death or disability only, with the Hopmans Signing Performance Shares to vest based on the then-currently achieved target stock price); and - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid.

-If Mr. Hopmans' employment is terminated by us without "cause," or by Mr. Hopmans for "good reason," under the Hopmans 2015 Agreement he is entitled to:
+If Mr. Hopmans' employment is terminated by us without "cause," or by Mr. Hopmans for "good reason," under the Hopmans 2024 Agreement he is entitled to:

-- · accrued and unpaid base salary; - accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid; and - subject to Mr. Hopmans signing a general release of claims, a cash payment equal to Mr. Hopmans' base salary multiplied by the greater of the remainder of the employment term or two years and immediate acceleration of the vesting of all unvested equity awards then held by Mr. Hopmans.
+- accrued and unpaid base salary; - accrued and unused vacation pay: - unreimbursed expenses: - any payments to which he may be entitled under any applicable employee benefit plan; - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid; and - subject to Mr. Hopmans signing a general release of claims, a cash payment equal to Mr. Hopmans' base salary multiplied by two and immediate acceleration of the vesting of all unvested equity awards then held by Mr. Hopmans (with the Hopmans Signing Performance Shares to vest based on the then-currently achieved target stock price).

-For purposes of the Hopmans 2015 Agreement, "cause" means: (i) conduct by Mr. Hopmans constituting a material act of willful misconduct in connection with the performance of his duties, including violation of our policy on sexual harassment or misappropriation of our funds or property, (ii) continued, willful and deliberate non-performance by Mr. Hopmans of a material duty under the employment agreement, (iii) Mr. Hopmans' refusal or failure to follow lawful directives consistent with his title and position and the terms of the employment agreement, (iv) a criminal conviction of Mr. Hopmans, a plea of nolo contendere by Mr. Hopmans or other conduct by Mr. Hopmans that, as determined in the reasonable discretion of our board of directors, has resulted in, or would result in, material injury to our reputation, including, without limitation, conviction of fraud, theft, embezzlement or a crime involving moral turpitude, (v) a repeated failure by Mr. Hopmans to comply with a material term of the employment agreement or (vi) a material violation by Mr. Hopmans of our employment policies.
+For purposes of the Hopmans 2024 Agreement, "cause" means: (i) conduct by Mr. Hopmans constituting a material act of willful misconduct in connection with the performance of his duties, including violation of our policy on sexual harassment or misappropriation of our funds or property, (ii) continued, willful and deliberate non-performance by Mr. Hopmans of a material duty under the employment agreement, (iii) Mr. Hopmans' refusal or failure to follow lawful directives consistent with his title and position and the terms of the employment agreement, (iv) a criminal conviction of Mr. Hopmans, a plea of nolo contendere by Mr. Hopmans or other conduct by Mr. Hopmans that, as determined in the reasonable discretion of our board of directors, has resulted in, or would result in, material injury to our reputation, including, without limitation, conviction of fraud, theft, embezzlement or a crime involving moral turpitude, (v) a repeated failure by Mr. Hopmans to comply with a material term of the employment agreement or (vi) a material violation by Mr. Hopmans of our employment policies.

-For purposes of the Hopmans 2015 Agreement, "good reason" is defined as: (i) a repeated failure by us to comply with a material term of the employment agreement, (ii) a material reduction in Mr. Hopmans' duties, responsibilities, authority or compensation or (iii) a material geographic relocation of Mr. Hopmans' principal work location outside Los Angeles.
+For purposes of the Hopmans 2024 Agreement, "good reason" is defined as: (i) a repeated failure by us to comply with a material term of the employment agreement, (ii) a material reduction in Mr. Hopmans' duties, responsibilities, authority or compensation or (iii) a material geographic relocation of Mr. Hopmans' principal work location outside Los Angeles.

-The Hopmans 2015 Agreement also contains non-disclosure, non-solicitation, non-disparagement and indemnification provisions.
+The Hopmans 2024 Agreement also contains non-disclosure, non-solicitation, non-disparagement and indemnification provisions.